Islay Accommodation

 Cala Sith Guesthouse

-Bedrooms have double beds, twins, or a single-double combination.
+Bedrooms offer double beds, twins, or a single-double combination.
 The cosy dining room is the perfect place to start the day with a hearty breakfast.
 The accommodation provides plenty of parking too.
 You are also within easy reach of the beach to the east of the guesthouse, the Port Ellen community garden, and The Green.

 Check Online Availability